d3vilh/raspberry-gateway/README.md

   10. The installation process will take some time.
       Once that's done, it'll be like you have a new **Raspberry Gateway** up and running.

-      You can scroll down for `Quick Links` or close browser window and anjoy your new Raspberry Gateway.
+      You can close browser window and anjoy your new Raspberry Gateway.
   </details>

   Afraid of GUI?
 Need more control?